-Today is Blue Monday (January 16) – officially the most depressing day of the year.
-You could probably do with some cheering up.
-So without further ado, here’s 50 of the most uplifting songs of all time, starting with The Strokes’ ‘Someday’.
+Today is National Sickie Day (February 6).
+Whether you’re conning your boss for a three day weekend or actually laid up in bed feeling terrible these songs will make you feel better.
+Here’s 50 of the most uplifting songs of all time, starting with The Strokes’ ‘Someday’.
 The definition of the word ‘insouciant’, ‘Someday’ is louche and irresistible.
 Shrug it off, Casablancas insists, and have another beer.

 Credit: Richard Johnson/NME

 48. Friendly Fires, ‘Paris’.
 The aural equivalent of a high school yearbook, ‘Paris’ is a song about hopes, dreams and friendships.
 With a killer chorus.
 Listen to our Spotify playlist of all these tracks here.

 47. Blind Melon, ‘No Rain’.
 This California group are best remembered for their chilled out 1993 single.
 So laid back, it’s horizontal, ‘No Rain’ pledges that everything’s going to be alright – promise.
 Sadly, Blind Melon’s time in the sun was short-lived.
 Singer Shannon Hoon died of an overdose in 1995.